 (7) Disrupts or interferes with a religious service or assembly

-These rules might seem pretty specific until you’re arrested for breaking one of them or give them a closer read.
+These rules might seem pretty specific until your arrest for breaking one of them or give them a closer read.
 Upon closer reflection, you might have a few questions such as:

 - What exactly constitutes fighting?

 - How does the law define “abusive language” or “disrupt”?

 - Does this mean I can get arrested for peacefully protesting?

 Judges are tasked with interpreting the law.
 Also, what exactly constitutes breaking the law is up to the courts to decide.
 Meanwhile, you might find yourself arrested and in jail awaiting trial because a police officer decides that your behavior falls into one of these categories of disorderly conduct in NC.

 What is Failure to Disperse?